Hendo16/HitAndRunDolphinTextures/README.md

 # Guide
 1. Download and unzip the repo
 2. Open desired controller layout
-3. (Optional) If using Switch Pro, choose desired version.
+3. (Optional) If using Switch Pro, choose the desired version.
 'Default' has A=B and B=A while 'Alt' has 1:1 mapping
 4. Go to your User folder
 ```
 Default User Locations: